 The CHSP program includes the Day Centre and Personal Care hours.

-All other programs run through KARADI are Aboriginal specific, including - Aged Care packages, Primary Health, Mens and Women's Cultural Retreats, Children and Schooling, Chronic Disease Care Coordination, Youth programs Family Support services.
+All other programs run through KARADI are Aboriginal specific, including - Aged Care packages, Primary Health, Social and Emotional Wellbeing, Mens and Women's Cultural Retreats, Children and Schooling, Chronic Disease Care Coordination, Youth programs Family Support services.

 It has long been seen that Karadi only works with Aboriginal women but this is no longer the case.
 Our services are open to the whole family, incorporating Aboriginal and Non Aboriginal spouses and children.
 We hope this makes for a more holistic approach to servicing the family and their needs.